tim-one/tim-one.github.io/psf/ban_qa.md

 ---
 Brief replies to questions from a variety of sources, most recent first.

+**2024-10-12 Sat 8:15p CDT**

+**Q:** You won't publish your emails with the SC without permission, but which specific message did they give as an example?

+**A:** I can't be sure, because they didn't supply a link.
+It had _something_ to do with sexual harassment, and all guesses I've seen match mine, that they must be referring to [this message](https://discuss.python.org/t/for-your-consideration-proposed-bylaws-changes-to-improve-our-membership-experience/55696/75), which briefly mentioned the topic.
+I have yet to see anyone, anywhere say that they did - or even _could_ - read it as making light of anything related to the topic.
+It's easy to find people who read it as intended (as condemnation of injustice to the _victims_): in replies to the SC's own topic, in various blogs, and in any number of "tech gossip" sites' comment sections.
+So while someone may very well have taken unintended offense at it, and I regret that if so, it cannot pass a "reasonable person" test.

 **2024-10-10 Thu 07:15p CDT**

 **Q:** Don't you take responsibility for _anything_?